 See Lake Louise and Moraine Lake in the same day with the Parks Canada Shuttle!
 Tickets are available online at the start of the season, and 48 hours in advance at 8 am MDT.
 For example, reserve Wednesday shuttle tickets on Monday at 8 am (log in a few minutes before 8 am to get placed in the online queue).

 Tickets are for a one-hour departure window.
 Depart any time within the hour.
-Lake connector (Lake Louise to Moraine Lake) and return rides are first come first served.
+Lake Connector (Lake Louise to Moraine Lake) and return rides are first come first served.

 Shuttle Fares are: $8 Adult / $4 Senior / FREE Kids 17 & Under (+ $3 online reservation fee or $6 phone reservation fee).